anetczuk/ros-diagram-tools/doc/cmd_args_tools.md

   --nodeshape NODESHAPE
-                        Shape of node: 'box', 'octagon' or other value supprted by GraphViz dot --outraw OUTRAW       Graph RAW output
+                        Shape of node: 'box', 'octagon' or other value supprted by GraphViz dot --topitems TOPITEMS   File with list of items to filter on top --highlightitems HIGHLIGHTITEMS
+                        File with list of items to highlight --outraw OUTRAW       Graph RAW output
   --outpng OUTPNG       Graph PNG output
   --outhtml             Output HTML